speedcontrols/ac_sc_grinder/README.md

 4. Open this project in installed IDE.
 5. Open `PlatformIO` -> `Terminal` -> `New Terminal`

-Now type this commands in terminat window:
+Now type this command in terminal window and press "enter":

 ```bash
 pio run --target upload
 ```

+Don't forget to run calibration after firmware upload.

 ## Development